Is it Time to Downsize and Sell Your House?

-Look around.
+Take a minute and look around your house.
 Do you see stuff everywhere?

-It’s commonly called “Clutter”.
+It’s commonly called, Clutter.

 (This post may contain affiliate links, view our disclosure policy for details.)